Haixing-Hu/vue-datetime-picker/README.md

 ## `language`

 The optional code of language used by the [moment](https://github.com/moment/moment/) library.

-Default value is `"en-US"`.
+If it is not set, and the [vue-i18n](https://github.com/Haixing-Hu/vue-i18n) plugin is used, the component will use the language code `$language` provided by the [vue-i18n](https://github.com/Haixing-Hu/vue-i18n) plugin; otherwise, the component will use the default value `"en-US"`.

 The supported languages are exactly the same as the supported languages of the [moment](https://github.com/moment/moment/) library.
 In order to use the